-Safeguarding and Child Protection Structure at Drumbeat School
+Safeguarding and Child Protection Structure at Drumbeat

-Executive Headteacher Marie Neave
+Headteacher Marie Neave

 Designated Safeguarding Lead Katie Denton

 Deputy Safeguarding Lead(s) Denise Gallagher

+Bryony Bowen, Marina Olympidis-Slattery, Richard Gillings

-Designated Governor for Child Protection Sian Morgan
+Designated Governor for Child Protection Michelle Charlesworth

 Review Cycle Annual

-Governing Body Ratification Date September 2021
+Governing Body Ratification September 2022

-Date shared with staff Date September 2021
+Date shared with staff September 2022

-Review Date Date June 2022
+Review Date September 2023

-Legal Framework Children Act 1989 (as amended 2004 Section 52) Children Act 2004 Children Schools and Families Act 2010 Education Act 2002 s175/s157 The Teachers Standards' 2012 The Counter Terrorism and Security Act 2015 (section 26 The Prevent Duty)
+Legal Framework Children Act 1989 (as amended 2004 Section 52) Children Act 2004 Children Schools and Families Act 2010 Education Act 2002 s175/s157 The Teachers Standards' 2012 The Counter Terrorism and Security Act 2015 (section 26 The Prevent Duty) Equality Act 2010

-Statutory Guidance Keeping Children Safe in Education (September 2021) Working Together to Safeguard Children (July 2018) Children who run away or go missing from home/care (Jan 2014)
+Statutory Guidance Keeping Children Safe in Education (September 2022) Working Together to Safeguard Children (July 2018) Children who run away or go missing from home/care (Jan 2014)

 Department of Education and Local Advice and Guidance What to do if you're worried a child is being abused (March 2015) Information Sharing - Advice for practitioners Providing safeguarding services to children, young people, parents and carers (July 2018)

-At Drumbeat School we have a primary responsibility for the care, welfare and safety of all pupils in our charge.
-We are committed to practice that protects children from harm.
-Drumbeat School staff are advised to maintain an attitude of 'it could happen here' as far as safeguarding is concerned.
-When concerned about the welfare of a child, staff members should always act in the interest of the child.
+underpins and overarches e care, welfare and safety of a protects children from harm. could happen here' as far as Ind child protection is of paramount importance, it verything we do.
+We have a primary responsibility for th Ill pupils in our charge.
+We are committed to practice th Drumbeat staff are advised to maintain an attitude of 'i safeguarding is concerned.
+When concerned about the bers should always act in the interest of the child.